mshakhomirov/datawarehouseAdvanced/Project_5/Milestones/Shakhomirov_LP5_M1.md

-## Create a Lambda function to extract transaction data from PayPal API
+## Create your Data Stack resources using Architecture as Code with AWS Cloudformation

 **Objective**

-You will learn how to connect various data sources using REST APIs and microservice architecture.
-In this tutorial you will create a Lambda function to extract revenue data from PayPal API and schedule it daily.
+You will learn how to *provision AWS resources* sources for your data stack.
+You will create AWS Lambdas, DynamoDB tables, MySQL databases, roles and permissions using [AWS Cloudformation](https://aws.amazon.com/cloudformation/).

 **Why is this milestone important to the project?**
+This LP explains how to create and describe your desired resources and their dependencies so you can launch and configure them together as a stack.
+You can use a template to create, update, and delete an entire stack as a single unit, as often as you need to, instead of managing resources individually.
-This series covers a set of LPs explaining how to build a data warehouse with BigQuery as a central part of this diagram.
+This approach gives you an easy way to model a collection of related AWS and third-party resources, provision them quickly and consistently, and manage them throughout their lifecycles, by treating infrastructure as code and easily integrate them with your data warehouse solution you built using **BigQuery** as a central part of this diagram.

 Modern data stack tools (not a complete list of course):
-    * Ingestion: **Fivetran, Stitch**
-    * Warehousing: Snowflake, Bigquery, Redshift
-    * Transformation: dbt, Dataflow, APIs.
-    * BI: Looker, Mode, Periscope, Chartio, Metabase, Redash Modern data stack tools (not a complete list of course):
     * Ingestion: **Fivetran, Stitch**
     * Warehousing: Snowflake, Bigquery, Redshift